fivetran/fivetran_connector_sdk/README.md

 Shows how to use upsert, update and delete operations

 ## weather
-Real API, fetching data from NOAA
+A realistic example, using a public API, fetching data from NOAA

+## configuration
+Shows how to use secrets